raphael4008/skillforge/README.md

-# iSchool-ELearning Management System
+# skillforge-ELearning Management System

-iskull (E-Learning Management System)” is comes under the Web Based Application.
-This application is developed with the help of HTML, CSS, Bootstrap, PHP, MySQL. iskull is a powerful Learning Management System implementing the latest trends in e-learning.
+skillforge (E-Learning Management System)” is comes under the Web Based Application.
+This application is developed with the help of HTML, CSS, Bootstrap, PHP, MySQL. skillforge is a powerful Learning Management System implementing the latest trends in e-learning.
 A flexible web-based learning experience allows you to go through a guided curriculum or choose lessons on an as-needed basis.

 ![](website-images/website-HomePage.PNG)